 Niagara Falls is a Canadian city on the Niagara River in the Golden Horseshoe region of south-central Ontario.
 The city is dominated by the Niagara Falls waterfalls on the Niagara River, and …

 Beautiful Quebec City is located about 3 hours East Northeast of Montreal in the province of Quebec.
-Quebec City is located on the St. Lawrence seaway and is home to the Chateau Frontenac as …
+Located on the St. Lawrence seaway, it is the capital of the province.

 Victoria, British Columbia.
 It doesn’t exactly inspire quivers down the spine as a vacation destination, does it?
 Sometimes, though, the unheralded places are the best.
 You might arrive exp…